schets/IncrementalCompactor/README.md

 Concurrently with all of this, writers will mark on object as grey and set written flag when they move a currently living object from one location to another.
 The other cases, nullifying an object and adding a new object, don't require re-scanning since they do not move references in memory at danger of being relocated.

-Furthermore, writers are required to load a forwarding reference instead of a regular one to ensure that writes make it to the new address
+Furthermore, writers are required to load a forwarding reference instead of a regular one to ensure that writes make it to the new address.
+This can be avoided if the type in question will only have one live reference that is fixed in the initial move

-Readers will never have to take additional action since they can read from either the old or the new location
+Readers will only have to take additional action with forwarded items if the type in question requires special behavior based on address